UlisseMini/luamc/README.md

 Q: Why use this instead of computercraft/opencomputers/other?

-A: luamc lets you control *your* player, no need to craft a robot, also it is completely client side therefore you can use it on any server you want! don't get banned though :-)
+A: luamc lets you control *your player*, no need to craft a robot, also it is completely client side therefore you can use it on any server you want! don't get banned though :-)

 Q: Why does the code suck so much